YangLiu9208/JSRDA/README.md

 ![Image](Parameter.png)

 From Table 4, we can see that the overall performance of our algorithm is stable when.
 But when the value of c is too small or too big, the overall performance of our algorithm drops a little.
-Therefore, we choose c=2 according to this experimental result and the paper titled (*F. Zhu and L. Shao, “Weakly-supervised cross-domain dictionary learning for visual recognition,” International Journal of Computer Vision, vol. 109, no. 1-2, pp. 42–59, 2014*)*.* Due to the limited size of the paper, this experimental result will not be provided in the revised manuscript.
+Therefore, we choose c=2 according to this experimental result and the paper titled (*F. Zhu and L. Shao, “Weakly-supervised cross-domain dictionary learning for visual recognition,” International Journal of Computer Vision, vol. 109, no. 1-2, pp. 42–59, 2014*)*.* Due to the limited size of the paper, this experimental result will not be provided in the original paper.

 ### Datasets